Low-Sugar and Gluten-Free Cranberry Apple Crisp

 Apple Cranberry Crisp will keep in the fridge for several days and can be reheated in the microwave.

-If you're making this for the South Beach Diet, it's important to use an approved sweetener, since the apples and cranberries have plenty of natural sugar.
-I haven't seen an official SBD position on the use of coconut oil, but I prefer it to margarine in baked goods.
-If you don't want to use that, use trans-fat free margarine.
-I'm guessing this is probably Phase 3 or a "once-in-a-while treat" for Phase 2 for South Beach Dieters.
-(And unless you're having a very significant birthday that week, don't eat it for lunch two days in a row like I did!)
+If you’re making this for a low-glycemic diet or the South Beach Diet, it’s important to use an approved sweetener, since the apples and cranberries have natural sugar.
+I’m guessing this is probably a “once-in-a-while treat” for Phase 2 for South Beach Dieters.
+It’s probably not low enough in carbs for most low-carb diet plans.

 More Low-Sugar Desserts with Apples: